RobertAhlin/rpg-p3/README.md

 When trying showing the game to my mentor, we discovered that we couln't have the Heroku terminal open at the same time.
 One had to close it.

-Validating
+### <a id="validating"></a>Validating

 I googled for any PEP8 and Python code validators, but could not find anyone working.
+I think I tried like five or six different.
 Some just threw errors on the API credentials and some didn't work at all.
 After spending some time to find a validator that worked I gave up.
+I relying on my telling me that it looked nice.

 ### <a id="bugs"></a>Bugs?

 I haven't really encountered any bugs in this project.<br>
-I got stuck several times in order to figure out different things but that all about learning.
+I got stuck several times in order to figure out different things but that is all about learning.

 ## <a id="deployment"></a>Deployment